-On average, students with a concussion miss one or more days of school.
+On average, students with a concussion miss one to four days of school.
 Each concussion is unique, so the player may progress at a different rate than others.
-Generally, more than one week of complete absence from the school environment is not recommended.

-The Return-to-School Strategy provides detailed information on the stages of returning to the classroom and can be accessed at parachute.ca/smarthockey.
+The Return-to-School Strategy provides detailed information on the stages of returning to the classroom and can be accessed at parachute.ca/ smarthockey.